dinith95/CodingBook/devops/kubernates/kubernates.md

 - eg : pod having 2 Gi memory , can scale upto 2Gi

 ### Limit Range
-- use to set default values for all pods , if the values are not specified
+- use to set values for all pods , if the values are not specified
 - it is only applicable for pods created after limit range is set
+- following values can be set
+  - **default** values , if not specified for a pod
+  - **max and min** values
+- if a pod exceeding the min or max limit is attempted to create,  it throws an error .

 ### resource quotas
 - configured at namespace levels